MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/listview-and-gridview.md

     FruitsPanel.Children.Add(Fruits);
     ```

-Both of these options produce the same ListView, as shown here:
+Both of these options produce the same list view, as shown here:

 ![Screenshot of a simple list view displaying a list of fruits.](images/listview-basic-code-example2.png)

 **Method 2: Add items by setting the ItemsSource property**

 You would ordinarily use a ListView or GridView to display data from a source such as a database or the internet.
-To populate a ListView or GridView from a data source, you set its [ItemsSource property](/uwp/api/windows.ui.xaml.controls.itemscontrol.itemssource) to a collection of data items.
-This method works better if your ListView or GridView is going to hold custom class objects, as shown in the examples for the following options.
+To populate a ListView or GridView control from a data source, you set its [ItemsSource property](/uwp/api/windows.ui.xaml.controls.itemscontrol.itemssource) to a collection of data items.
+This method works better if ListView or GridView is going to hold custom class objects, as shown in the following examples.

 * Option 1: Set ItemsSource in code